 However, it doesn’t have to get that far.

-Practical Fixes: How to Stay Secure
+5 Practical Fixes to Stay Secure

 There are plenty of quick, straightforward fixes available for bolstering your trucking operation against any cyberthreats.
 And since any one of these actionable tips can potentially save your operation between $0.4 and $4.5 million a year, they’re all well worth enacting as soon as possible.

-Boost endpoint protection
+Enhance endpoint protection

 Endpoint protection refers to any measures taken to keep devices protected, from the desktops and laptops that managers use to track vehicles to the mobile devices that truckers use to log their hours.
 For truckers, this includes the GPS trackers and ELD software mandated by the federal government in the US.
 Every device is a potential entry point for cyberattacks.

-Boost system protection
+Improve system protection

 Once you’ve protected the endpoints, it’s time to think about the mid-point: Your internet connectivity.
 Treat your software and firewalls like your fleet maintenance schedule and update them all regularly.